-Orphaned to an uncle who is ailing, mercilessly teased by his peers, and roundly ignored by his jaded teachers, Terri finds himself alienated and alone.
-But when the dreaded vice principal, Mr. Fitzgerald, sees a bit of himself in the boy, they establish a friendship that encourages Terri to consider the possibility that life is something to be shared, even enjoyed, not just endured.
+Orphaned to an uncle who is fading away, mercilessly teased by his peers and roundly ignored by his teachers, Terri is alienated and alone.
+When the dreaded vice-principal sees something of himself in Terri, they establish a friendship which opens Terri up to a new life.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Película sobre un niño que tiene un gran corazón.
 Versión gordita del "Indomable Will Hunting", en realidad no tiene nada que ver pero es lo que pensé al acabar la película.
 El profesor es un fracasado, el único personaje exitoso es el tio que sufre demencia senil debido a una aventura muy fumada buscando un anillo con enanitos pero eso sólo se ve en la película precuela.

 How could anyone name their kid Azazel?
 It's like a curse word....a biblical cliff that goats were pushed off of, hence the term "scapegoat".
 Well, his dad is "experimental" film maker Ken Jacobs, who appears along with Azazel's mom in "Momma's Boy".
 That nomenclature may have something to do with the nature of his films about alienated people.
 A very offbeat film, but a true indie, and I appreciated it.

 I found this film rather flat, boring and a pointless waste of time.
 There weren't any qualities that made me entertained or got me to think.
 By the end of the film, I had no idea of what the film was trying to achieve and say.